Nick Wormald

-In 1979, Wormald earned a Ph.D. in mathematics from the University of Newcastle with a dissertation entitled Some problems in the enumeration of labelled graphs.
+In 1979, Wormald earned a Ph.D. in mathematics from the University of Newcastle with a dissertation titled Some problems in the enumeration of labelled graphs.

 In 2006, he won the Euler Medal from the Institute of Combinatorics and its Applications.
 He has held the Canada Research Chair in Combinatorics and Optimization at the University of Waterloo.
 In 2012, he was recognized with an Australian Laureate Fellowship for his achievements.
 In 2017, he was elected as a Fellow of the Australian Academy of Science.

 In 2018, Wormald was an invited speaker at the International Congress of Mathematicians in Rio de Janeiro.